 The Shorter Story

 Maggie Robinson is a former teacher, library clerk and mother of four who woke up in the middle of the night, absolutely compelled to create the perfect man and use as many adjectives and adverbs as possible doing so.
 A transplanted New Yorker, she lives with her not-quite perfect husband in Maine, where the cold winters are ideal for staying inside and writing hot historical romances, and now her latest venture, the Lady Adelaide Mysteries.
-A two-time Romantic Times Reviewers’ Choice nominee, her books have been or will be translated into French, German, Portuguese, Turkish, Russian, Japanese, Thai, Dutch and Italian.
+A two-time Romantic Times Reviewers’ Choice nominee, her books have been translated into French, German, Portuguese, Turkish, Russian, Japanese, Thai, Dutch and Italian.
 Maggie is a member of Sisters in Crime, the Romance Writers of America, and Maine Romance Writers.